 - Unplug battery chargers not being used: Most battery chargers consume energy simply by being plugged in.
 In order to avoid spending money on phantom electricity, unplug all types of chargers once you’re done using them.
 If a charger is warm to the touch, it’s a telltale sign that it is consuming electricity even though it’s not plugged into a device.

 - Shop for a new energy plan: Several U.S. states have deregulated their electricity and/or natural gas markets, meaning residents can choose from a number of retail energy providers and compare rates to find the best deals.
 If you live in a deregulated state, and your landlord lets you choose an energy provider, this is a great way to save on your monthly bills.
 If you want to learn more about deregulation and whether it’s available in your area, electricompanies.com is one resource to try.

-Even though you don’t have the flexibility of a homeowner for major renovations, making your home comfortable and energy efficient is still in your best interest.
+While you don’t have the flexibility of a homeowner for major renovations when renting, making your home comfortable and energy efficient is still in your best interest.
 If your rented space needs major upgrades, you can always bring it up with your landlord, but it’s best to frame the discussion as a way to boost the property’s value.
 Lastly, before you make any major changes to your home be sure to review the terms and conditions of your lease.